agile-learning-institute/mentorHub-utils/README.md

 - [Contributing](#contributing)

 # Flask Utilities
-This is collection of simple Flask utilities:
+This is a collection of simple Flask utilities:
 - MongoJSONEncoder converts ObjectID and datetime values to strings
-- create_token() builds a Roles Based Access Control token
+- create_token() builds a Roles Based Access Control (RBAC) token
 - create_breadcrumb(token) builds the breadcrumb used when updating the database

 ## Usage

 ### MongoJSONEncoder
  This is a helper class that allows the flask.json method to properly handle ObjectID and datetime values by converting them to strings.
 ```py
 from flask import Flask
 from mentorhub_flask_utils import MongoJSONEncoder